tcrosen/twitter-bootstrap-typeahead/README.md

             string, object
         </td>
 		<td>
-            'id'
+            <code>'id'</code>
         </td>
         <td>
-            The property name or JSON object to be returned.  *Using a JSON object may require [json2.js](https://github.com/douglascrockford/JSON-js) in older browsers*
+            The property name or JSON object to be returned.
+Using a JSON object may require [json2.js](https://github.com/douglascrockford/JSON-js) in older browsers
         </td>
     </tr>
 </table>